fp-santos/fp-santos.github.io/_pages/positions.md

 **If you have questions about these positions, please reach out for more information and manifestation of interest (f.p.santos@uva.nl).**

-#### More information and application at https://vacatures.uva.nl/UvA/job/Three-PhD-Positions-on-Link-Recommendation-Algorithms-and-Social-Dynamics/785621802/
+#### More information and application [here](https://vacatures.uva.nl/UvA/job/Three-PhD-Positions-on-Link-Recommendation-Algorithms-and-Social-Dynamics/785621802/)